text here. Few sentances.PROS

 Potential motor issues.
-The Fisher-Price Starlight Papasan Cradle Swing's padding is machine washable, but a few reviewers note that the head cushion is not removable and can get dirty.
-The swing does not convert into any other type of seat, and as with most baby swings, parents say their babies outgrew the swing before reaching the upper weight limit of 25 pounds.
-Many owners report that the motor stopped working shortly after purchase.
-Fisher-Price sent a replacement for the motor, but in some cases owners had to wait a while for a back-ordered part.
+Fisher-Price says the Starlight Papasan Cradle Swing's padding is machine washable, but a few reviewers note that the head cushion is not removable and can get dirty.
+As with most baby swings, parents say their babies outgrew the swing before reaching the upper weight limit of 25 pounds.
+Additionally, many feel that their baby lost interest once he or she began sitting up, as the swing doesn't offer an upright seat position.
+Owners consistently report that the motor stopped working shortly after purchase, and while Fisher-Price sent a replacement for the motor, in some cases owners had to wait for the arrival of a back-ordered part.

 1. Baby Bargains

-Review Credibility: Very Good The Fisher-Price Starlight Papasan Cradle Swing earns 4 out of 5 stars in more than 700 reviews on Amazon.com.
-Reviewers like the comfy material, easy assembly, ability to use AC power and soothing features -- the lights are especially mesmerizing for their babies, many say.
-However, some reviewers report issues with faulty motors or found there was little difference between swing speeds.
-Others say the lack of a five-point harness makes this swing unsafe for older babies.
+The Fisher-Price Starlight Papasan Cradle Swing earns 4 out of 5 stars in more than 900 reviews on Amazon.com.
+Reviewers like the comfy material, easy assembly, AC power option and soothing features.
+Some reviewers report issues with faulty motors or find there is little difference between swing speeds.
+Others dislike the lack of a five-point harness.

-Review: Fisher-Price Cradle 'n Swing, Contributors to Amazon.com, As of March 2013
+Fisher-Price Papasan Cradle Swing (Starlight), Contributors to Buzzillions.com, As of May 2014

-Review Credibility: Very Good The Fisher-Price Papasan Cradle Swing earns 4.1 out of 5 stars in more than 4,800 reviews on Buzzillions.com.
+The Fisher-Price Papasan Cradle Swing earns 4.1 out of 5 stars in more than 4,800 reviews on Buzzillions.com.
 Reviewers agree the swing is comfy and fun for their babies, easy to set up and soothing.
-However, many find it too bulky, hard to store and noisy, with many clicking and grinding noises.
+However, many find it too bulky, hard to store and noisy.
 Others say the motor quit after limited use.

-Review: Baby Swing Reviews, Editors of HomegrownBabies.com, Not dated
+Baby Swing Reviews, Editors of HomegrownBabies.com, Not Dated

-Review: Top Swings, Bouncers and Exersaucers, Circle of Moms Editors, April 29, 2011
+Top Swings, Bouncers and Exersaucers, Editors of PopSugar.com, April 29, 2011